 The top 5 most affordable cities for start a coffee shop are: 1.
 Flint, MI ($105,764); 2.
 Springfield, MO ($108,547); 3.
 Laredo, TX ($113,535); 4.
 Amarillo, TX ($116,822); 5.
 Mobile, AL ($118,361).
 These cities benefit from lower labor costs, less regulatory overhead, and more competitive local markets.

-Why does start a coffee shop cost more in some cities?
+Why is it more expensive to start a coffee shop in some cities?

 Several factors drive cost differences: local labor rates (often tied to housing costs), state and city regulations, material transportation costs, competitive density of service providers, and regional demand patterns.
 High cost-of-living cities like Aspen (index: 230) have higher baseline expenses that push up service costs across the board.